 Customer Code – Name – Address – Tel – Mail info columns are all free text and you can fill them as you wish.
 If you don’t use codes for your customers, again we strongly recommend using unique codes for each.

 Payment Term Limit: This data is important for “Payment Collection Tracking”.
-If your customer did not pay its balance after this much days, you will see the warning in the “Payment Terms” in the Reports section.
+If your customer did not pay its balance after this many days, you will see the warning in the “Payment Terms” in the Reports section.

 Warning!: How to Insert/Delete Rows?

 You should not!
 Changing the table structure is not recommended.
 For this purpose, notice that there are “Product Sort” and “Customer Sort” buttons on the headers.
-So you can simply delete your product or customer info without deleting it’s all values on the entire workbook, just the data in these tables.
+So you can simply delete your product or customer info without deleting it’s all its values on the entire workbook, just the data in these tables.

-Sales target is for measuring and comparing your current sales in order to achieve your goal.
+The sales target is for measuring and comparing your current sales in order to achieve your goal.
 Here, you simply input your monthly sales targets amount for each product.

 In this section, you simply input your unit costs per month.
-This data is being used at Profitability Reports of Small ERP Template.
+This data is being used in Profitability Reports of Small ERP Template.
 So, if you can estimate the costs for the upcoming months, this will help with better financial planning for your company.

-The sales price of your products or service is being defined in this section.
+The sales price of your products or service is defined in this section.
 Together with the “Unit Costs”, you can see the result of this data at Profitability Reports.